TH1622EE/my-python/README.md

 ### Version 1.0 - macOS

-The following is the system configuration for version 1.0 (i.e., v1.0) which was defined on November 10, 2024.
+The following is the system configuration for version 1.0 (i.e., v1.0) which was defined on and current as of November 10, 2024.

 | System Component | Version |
 | :-- | :-- |